oscc-ip/rtc/doc/datasheet.md

 | `[1:1]` | RO | LWOFF |
 | `[0:0]` | RO | RSYNF |

 reset value: `0x0000_0000`

+* LWOFF: the last write operation finished flag
-* VAL: the 32-bit generated random number.
+* RSYNF: the registers synchronized flag

 ### Program Guide
 The software operation of `rtc` is simple.
 These registers can be accessed by 4-byte aligned read and write.
 All operation can be split into **initialization and read operation**.
 C-like pseudocode for the initialization operation: